ARTICLE D - The University Retirement Plan For Faculty and Certain Employees

 D.6 The parties agree that for those recommendations, if any, brought forth by the said Retirement Committee in the course of the performance of its duties as provided in the said Plan, that are mutually agreeable to the said parties, every reasonable effort shall be made to implement them as soon as possible.

 D.7 The University undertakes to establish a Retired Members Pension Committee to examine the adequacy of the retirement plan benefits provided by the University to former faculty members and librarians who have retired under the University of Windsor Retirement Plan for Faculty and Certain Employees, and to recommend changes to the Pension Plan to ensure compliance with legislation regarding the abolition of mandatory retirement.
-The Retired Members Pension Committee shall be constituted so as to have four (4) members from the University and four (4) members from the Faculty Association.
+The Retired Members Pension Committee shall be constituted so as to have four (4) members from the University and four (4) members from the Faculty Association, all of whom are members of the Pension Plan.
 The Vice-President, Internal of the Faculty Association shall convene the first meeting of the Committee at which the Committee shall elect a Chair.
 The Committee shall submit a report, including recommendations, within two (2) years after the signing of this Agreement to the Association and the University.

 D.8 All reasonable efforts shall be made by the University to negotiate Reciprocal Transfer agreements to achieve pension portability with other universities.
 The University undertakes to study the question of the portability of pension plans among the Universities in Ontario.

 D.9 The booklet entitled “A Brief Summary of the University of Windsor Retirement Plan for Faculty and Certain Employees”, and its accompanying brochure, which summarizes the said University Retirement Plan, including the revisions provided for in this Article shall be updated by the University and, after approval of same by the Retirement Committee, shall be made available by the University at its expense to all persons covered by the said Plan.